aws-samples/app-health-with-aws-load-balancer-controller/simple-multiarch-app/README.md

 The single-node test is designed to test the application's throughput under minor and significant loads.
 There is no difference in throughput under minor load (<40%) but app throughput that runs on Graviton is between 30%-50% higher than app throughput that runs on Intel under heavy load >70%.
 That's attributed to the minimal overhead of context-switch in Graviton compared to Intel's simultaneous multithreading.

 In the multi-node test, similar app throughput is tested across many nodes, which translates into cost.
 When the HPA threshold is crossed during >90% load, we see 7 Intel nodes compared to 3 Graviton nodes to achieve the same throughput.

+## Conclusion

+Graviton3 performance benefits are shown during heavy load compared to Intel processors because of the 1 vCPU to 1 physical processor core mapping and large cache (L1, L2, and L3).

+Also, docker images that run on both Graviton and Intel processors helps to procure capacity from multiple EC2 Instance pools (Spot and on-demand)